FindoraNetwork/platform/components/txn_builder_cli/README.md

 [2020-01-29T00:33:36Z TRACE txn_builder_cli] Next path for "/home/alex/.findora/current.txn" is "/home/alex/.findora/current.txn.1"

 ```
 Then add operations to the transaction.
-Three operation can be added
+Three operations can be added
 * Define a new asset.
 See `txn_builder_cli add define_asset`.
 * Issue units of an asset.
 See `txn_builder_cli add issue_asset`.
 * Transfer units of an asset.
 See `txn_builder_cli add transfer_asset`.